Metaswitch/memento/docs/memento_overview.md

 Configuration
 -------------

 Memento is configured for a subscriber in their IFCs, and is registered as a general AS for INVITE requests.
+The application server name should be set to `memento` @ the cluster of nodes running the Memento application servers (which will be the Sprout cluster, or a standalone application server cluster).

 An example IFC is: